hakkudeus/Air-Alert/Readme.md

 ³ CGA video card may work too, if it supports somewhat close to specified resolution and 16 Colors.

 ⁴ Most modern motherboards include it by default, however on pre-AT machines or MS-DOS 3.10 (etc) it will require a setup solution to change date/time, if you have the chip.
+More info in the next chapter below.

 ⁵ An installer will attempt to add own if none found and insert a SET value to autoexec.bat, in case you never/don't use mTCP stack.
 # Notes on MS-DOS